Press & Print: An after-school Printmaking Club for KS2 students at Barn Croft School - 12 week Course

 What's included:

-• All materials provided
+• All printmaking materials

-• Professional inks, papers, and printmaking tools
+• Professional inks, papers and tools

 • Use of portable printing presses